Grinnell College Innovator for Social Justice Prize

 The Grinnell College Innovator for Social Justice Prize (Grinnell Prize), created by Grinnell College, is an annual program honoring individuals who have demonstrated leadership in their fields and "who show creativity, commitment, and extraordinary accomplishment in effecting positive social change."

 Each year a $50,000 award is given, with half going to the individual and half to their organization.

-History of the Grinnell Prize
+History

 The Innovator for Social Justice Prize program was announced in November, 2010.

 The idea for Innovator for Social Justice Prize originated with Raynard S. Kington, M.D., Ph.D., who began his tenure as Grinnell's thirteenth president in August 2010.
 In underscoring the college's longstanding belief in social justice as a core tenet of its liberal arts academic mission, President Kington noted that the prize was created to "encourage and recognize young individuals who embody our core values and organizations that share our commitment to change the world."

 The program drew more than 1,000 nominations from 66 countries in its initial year.